Trade Credit Insurance Explained - with examples

 Credit insurance lets you offer more competitive credit lines to existing customers as well as identify new market opportunities.
 Making it easier to grow your business.
-Multiplying this increase by several customers could easily offset the cost of a policy
+Multiplying this increase by several customers could easily offset the cost of a policy.

 A real life example of using credit insurance to increase profits

 A business wanted to expand sales with its current customers but was not completely comfortable offering them higher credit limits.
 They contacted Coface credit insurance to cover the higher credit limits so they could increase the amount of credit offered to customers without risk.
-This let them grow revenues and deliver more profits.
+This allowed them to grow revenues and deliver more profits.

 This business was able to capture £300,000 of incremental gross profit from just one trading partner.
-These benefits can be multiplied across a broad portfolio of its customers.
+These benefits can be multiplied across a broad portfolio of customers.